-Any statement or disclosure of information made by a commissioner or an employee of the commission during the course of any commission hearing or official proceeding and any report issued by the commission shall be absolutely privileged and such privilege shall be an absolute defense to any action for invasion of privacy, defamation or other civil or criminal action.
+(a) Any statement or disclosure of information made by a commissioner or an employee of the commission during the course of any [commission] hearing [or official proceeding and any report issued by the commission] before the General Assembly shall be absolutely privileged and such privilege shall be an absolute defense to any action for invasion of privacy, defamation or other civil or criminal action.

-Section 10.
+(b) This section shall expire June 30, 1994.
+[Section 10.
 Disclosure of financial interests.

-- (a) Each commissioner, as of the date of appointment to the commission and on or before March 15th of each following year, shall file with the Governor, the Secretary of the Senate and the Chief Clerk of the House of Representatives for the preceding calendar year a sworn statement of financial interests.
+(a) Each commissioner, as of the date of appointment to the commission and on or before March 15th of each following year, shall file with the Governor, the Secretary of the Senate and the Chief Clerk of the House of Representatives for the preceding calendar year a sworn statement of financial interests.
 The financial statement shall contain the information required pursuant to subsection (e).
 Once an economic interest statement has been filed under this act, such statement shall be updated annually by filing a supplemental statement thereto.
-The financial interests of a spouse or child, under 18 years of age, of a commissioner shall be deemed a financial interest of a commissioner. - (b) The Governor, the Secretary of the Senate and the Chief Clerk of the House of Representatives shall maintain all disclosure statements filed by commissioners as public records which shall be open for public examination and copying, at cost, at all reasonable times.
-Such disclosure statements shall remain on file for five years from the initial date of filing. - (c) The commission shall promulgate, by regulation, to be published in the Pennsylvania Bulletin, financial disclosure requirements for employees of the commission.
+The financial interests of a spouse or child, under 18 years of age, of a commissioner shall be deemed a financial interest of a commissioner.

+(b) The Governor, the Secretary of the Senate and the Chief Clerk of the House of Representatives shall maintain all disclosure statements filed by commissioners as public records which shall be open for public examination and copying, at cost, at all reasonable times.
+Such disclosure statements shall remain on file for five years from the initial date of filing.

+(c) The commission shall promulgate, by regulation, to be published in the Pennsylvania Bulletin, financial disclosure requirements for employees of the commission.